Updated: Mar 23

 These are the things that you win in the end and we know what I'm famous for . . .
 I always go;.
 I think this is probably my little Bohemian background but I always go for the deal or the cheapest thing first because just that’s the nature of who I am and I want to save that extra dollar.

 I am famous for the runner rugs or the bathroom rugs.
 I'm a very habitual bad rug buyer and we'll get them home and then either the colors bleed or they'll just start falling apart or the rubber things on the bottom will be falling off everywhere; you can't wash it or you wash it once or twice and the whole thing falls apart.
 So I realize the value of buying higher quality products that will last you for the long term.
 For example, the lawn mower or garbage can or the other things that we have around our house.
-Even a pair of shoes.
+Even gift boxes or a pair of shoes.

 I always bought . . .
-I wanted to collect a bunch of shoes and I’d buy the cheapest pair and then about three weeks later you're asking me why I'm buying another pair of shoes; I am very hard on my shoes, but when I bought quality pairs they lasted more than a season or two of wearing them consistently; and I hate spending money on that kind of stuff, but in the end it's really truly how you win.
+I wanted to collect a bunch of shoes and I’d buy the cheapest pair and then about three weeks later you're asking me why I'm buying another pair of shoes; I am very hard on my on them, but when I bought quality pairs they lasted more than a season or two of wearing them consistently; and I hate spending money on that kind of stuff, but in the end it's really truly how you win.

 It's important to understand what we're saying here; is that budgeting sometimes gets a stigma meaning that you're cheap or frugal.
 We budget within the means of the money that we have along with our savings, so when you keep repeating the practice of buying things that are high quality and probably spending more money on them up front, you're going to realize the benefit in the long-term.